-There is no increase in cash assistance benefits for the birth of additional children after the assistance unit begins to receive Cash Assistance Program benefits.
+There is no increase in Cash Assistance benefits for the birth of additional children after the assistance unit begins to receive Cash Assistance benefits.
 There are exceptions for:

-- Births resulting from cases of sexual assault or incest; - Firstborn child of minors who are included in the family "unit" receiving Cash Assistance Program benefits;

-- Children born or adopted within 10 months of the date of the first application submitted on or after November 1, 1995; and - Children born or adopted at least 10 months after a family has not received Cash Assistance Program benefits for one full year due to voluntary withdrawal or ineligibility, and 10 months or less after the month the parent resumes receiving the Cash Assistance Program.
+- Births resulting from cases of sexual assault or incest; - Firstborn children of minors who are included in the family "unit" receiving Cash Assistance benefits: - Children born or adopted within ten months of the date of the first application submitted on or after November 1, 1995; and - Children born or adopted at least ten months after a family has not received Cash Assistance benefits for one full year because of voluntary withdrawal or ineligibility, and ten months or less after the month the parent resumes receiving Cash Assistance.

-An assistance unit receiving the Cash Assistance Program which includes a child who is ineligible due to the Family Benefit Cap may be eligible for an additional deduction from their earned income.
+An assistance unit receiving Cash Assistance that includes a child who is ineligible because of the Family Benefit Cap may be eligible for an additional deduction from their earned income.
 The support rights of a benefit cap child are not assigned to the state.
 All child support collected for the benefit cap child is distributed to the assistance unit.